Quick Answer

 What is Medicare?

 Medicare is a fundamental insurance program for anyone who is disabled and qualifies, as well as for those 65 years old and above.
-Congress controls the program.
+Congress established the program in 1965 under the Social Security Act.
 The purpose of the cover is to pay part of your hospital bills, but not all of them.
+According to the Centers for Medicare & Medicaid Services (CMS), Medicare currently serves more than 67 million Americans nationwide.

 Types of Medicare